Seamind’s products sit on top of one shared data model. Understand these concepts once and they carry across the whole platform.

 Assignments

-An assignment represents a crew member’s placement on a specific ship.
+An assignment places a crew member on a specific ship.
 It captures:

 | Field | What it means |